RStarTec/SimpleDemos/README.md

 ### Topics included
 - The use of fragment as a host to background threads that may be running independently;
-- Various types of multithread implementations: AsyncTask, Handler&Runnable, Timer&TimerTask, Threads, ThreadPools, Service
+- Simple examples of various types of multithread implementations: AsyncTask; Handler&Runnable; Timer&TimerTask; Threads; ThreadPools; Service;
+- Communications between background threads and UI thread.